Skip to main content

 This framing also clarifies incentives.
 For you, it targets the disruption you actually need to hedge against after a deal.
 For current client leadership, it reduces windfall concerns when services continue.
 For an acquirer or investor, it can support continuity goals during integration because protection is tied to what happens after close, not just the close itself.

 A single trigger can still be used, but it may create more deal friction when payment is not linked to post-deal disruption.
 In startup equity discussions, single-trigger terms are often described as less common in deal settings, but market signals vary by segment.
-If you cite market practice in negotiation materials, keep this placeholder: [Add current market preference signal after verification].
+Verify any market-practice signal from current source records before using it in negotiation materials.

 Use this checklist before you push for the clause: